 - The Degree of Bachelor of Music may be conferred either as a Pass Degree or as a Degree with Honours. - Approved courses of study must be attended for at least twelve terms after matriculation. - 3.
-Candidates for the Degree of Bachelor of Music must pass four University Examinations, after matriculation, as follows: - (a) A First University Examination in Music and another subject (taken at the end of the First Year). - (b) A Second University Examination in Music (taken at the end of the Second Year). - (c) A Departmental Assessment in Music (taken at the end of the Third Year). - (d) A Final University Examination for the Degree of BMus (taken at the end of the Fourth Year). - 4.
+Candidates for the Degree of Bachelor of Music must pass four University Examinations, after matriculation, as follows: - (a) A Second University Examination in Music (taken at the end of the Second Year). - (b) A School Assessment in Music (taken at the end of the Third Year). - (c) A Final University Examination for the Degree of BMus (taken at the end of the Fourth Year). - 4.
 Honours may be awarded at each examination. - N.B.
 From 2005 the current four-year BMus Degree programme will be offered as a three-year Degree programme.